liliane-sys/shadowhunter/README.md

 φ_PSR = 90° + ε − α
 ```

 All surface locations with |φ| ≥ φ_PSR can host PSRs if they have the appropriate topography.
-Locations below this latitude receive enough direct sunlight at some point in the orbit to prevent permanent shadowing, regardless of local topography.
+Locations below this latitude receive direct sunlight at some point in the orbit to prevent permanent shadowing; however, extreme local topography could still create shadows at lower latitudes.

 Note that φ_PSR is a *necessary* condition: It defines where PSRs are geometrically *possible*, not where they universally exist.
 Actual PSR coverage depends on the detailed topography at each location.